Catherine Blaiklock: Attempt to join Conservative Party (August 2019)

-English Democrats (2021–present)
+English Democrats (2021–2026)

 On 3 July 2021 in The Salisbury Review, Blaiklock announced she had joined the English Democrats.
 She spoke at their autumn conference that year, and following the murder of Southend West's previous member of Parliament, Sir David Amess, in Leigh-on-Sea on 15 October, they subsequently nominated her in early January 2022 to stand for them at the constituency's by-election, held on 3 February.
 Labour, the Liberal Democrats, the Greens and other mainstream political parties chose not to contest the seat out of respect, and Blaiklock came fourth with 320 votes (2.15%).

 In the 2024 general election, she stood in Great Yarmouth, receiving 171 votes (0.4%).
-The seat was won by Rupert Lowe of Reform UK, the new name of the Brexit Party, although Lowe has since been suspended and is sitting as an independent.
+The seat was won by Rupert Lowe, the Reform UK candidate.
+Lowe has since founded Restore Britain after he was suspended from Reform UK on 7 March 2025.

 Blaiklock stood for the English Democrats in the 2025 Runcorn and Helsby by-election, coming 12th, receiving 95 votes and losing her deposit.